-The HSI Conference is now in its fifth edition, having previously been held at the University of Strathclyde, Glasgow, in Rome and in Coventry in 2014.
+The HSI Conference is now in its sixth edition, having previously been held at the University of Strathclyde, Glasgow, in Rome and in Coventry in 2014 and 2016.
 There has been considerable growth in applications for hyperspectral imaging in industry and research in recent years and this event, following on from the success of previous meetings, will therefore draw significant numbers of attendees from all fields of hyperspectral imaging.

-The conference is run under the umbrella of the Enlighten Conference, alongside other meetings at the Ricoh Arena, and in parallel with the established photonics exhibition ‘PHOTONEX’ with co-located ‘VISION UK’.
-Visitors will enjoy the added benefit and appeal of visiting the UK’s premier photonics event at the same time as attending HSI 2016.
+The conference is run under the umbrella of the Enlighten Conference, alongside other meetings at the Ricoh Arena, and in parallel with the established photonics exhibition ‘PHOTONEX’.
+Visitors will enjoy the added benefit and appeal of visiting the UK’s premier photonics event at the same time as attending HSI 2018.

 About Hyperspectral Imaging